systemd/mkosi/mkosi/resources/man/mkosi.1.md

     file may be provided too. `mkosi.skeleton.tar` will be automatically used if found in the local directory.

+    To add extra package manager configuration files such as extra repositories, use `SandboxTrees=` as mkosi invokes the package managers from outside the image and not inside so any package manager configuration files provided via `SkeletonTrees=` won't take effect when mkosi invokes a package manager to install packages.

 `ExtraTrees=`, `--extra-tree=`
 :   Takes a comma separated list of colon separated path pairs.
 The first
     path of each pair refers to a directory to copy from the host into the